C191068/Ali_Khatami_Lottery7/README.md

 So here we create the new error function <br>

-We need to reset timestamp, evrytime the winner is picked we want to resest the timestamp <br>
+We need to reset timestamp, evrytime the winner is picked we want to resest the timestamp as well <br>

+So that we can wait another interval and let people particicpate <br>